Editor’s note: Heather is neurodivergent but not autistic; however, she is a fierce ally to autistics and a part of the NeuroClastic team.

 As more knowledge about what it meant to be autistic grew in the early-to-mid 2000s, more and more children were diagnosed.
 Awareness campaigns cropped everywhere, though there was still little acknowledgement of sensory issues, communication variations, and social differences.

 The focus, for the longest time, was on trying to “fix” those differences.
-Forced eye contact, forced socialisation, and an increase in Applied Behaviour Analysis (ABA) became the norm.
+Forced eye contact, forced socialization, and an increase in Applied Behaviour Analysis (ABA) became the norm.
 Neurodiversity still stands against ABA in its modern form, but in those days it was horrendous beyond belief.

 Many autistics are in jail, many mentally ill, many we have lost to suicide.
 It’s no easy ride being Autistic.